duncanhawthorne/drupebox/README.md

 ```
 python drupebox.py
 ```
-The drupebox script with start an authorization with Dropbox.
+The drupebox script will start an authorization process with Dropbox.
 * Click the link to dropbox that will appear in the terminal (or go to the link using a different computer).
 * Log into Dropbox and approve the authorization for the app
 * Dropbox will give you a code to paste back into the terminal window to complete the authorization
 * Tell drupebox the folder on your computer to keep in sync with dropbox, or press enter to select the default folder /home/pi/Dropbox

-Drupebox will then do an upload of what is in that folder When the Drupebox script is run again, it will download/upload the local/remote additions/changes/deletions to keep the folder on your computer and the dropbox folder in sync.
+Drupebox will then do an upload of what is in that folder to Dropbox When the Drupebox script is run again, it will download/upload the local/remote additions/changes/deletions to keep the folder on your computer and the Dropbox folder in sync.